originalajitest/MazeGame/README.md

 - This data about how much of the map can be seen should be sent to the data file so that it can be called upon resuming.
 - I will have to add a function on the start screen (this will not be there unless this code has been implemented), where the user will be able to switch this difficulty off.

-Extra Stretch Goals:
-- I will make 3 different mini puzzles like those adds you see on YouTube about flowing water etc. to get to some treasure.
-These will be assigned to specific numbers so that they are random and can be seen is any maze based on luck.
-- This will mean that the medal is given after the puzzle is complete.
-- A different extra stretch goal is also making variations of mazes for each level to keep it fresh.

 ## User Stories: